sommcoder/jsx-to-suitescript-transpiler/README.md

 </Form>;
 ```

-as you can see above, variables/bindings can be created to reduce character repitition.
+as you can see above, variables/bindings can be created to reduce character repetition.

 # Components & Props

-To reduce verbosity some of the API calls have been shortened to allow for better readability as JSX and id and container properties have been made reduntant:
+To reduce verbosity some of the API calls have been shortened to allow for better readability as JSX and id and container properties have been made redundant:

 reminder: